jolie/docs/basics/handling_simple_data.md

 ## Basic data types

-Jolie is a dynamically typed language.
-It means that no type declaration is needed when assigning values to variables, which do not need to be declared in advance.
-Variables do not have a type associated with them and the type of their value is check at runtime.
+Jolie is a dynamically typed language: variables do not need to be declared, and they do not need to be assigned a type in advance by the programmer.
+The value of a variable is type checked at runtime, whenever messages are sent or received to/from other services.

 Jolie supports seven basic data types: